ShinSakanami/BetterStorage/README.md

 **Version 0.18.0**

-For Stonehearth Alpha 18 develop 3107
+For Stonehearth Alpha 18 stable 652

 * Use of the new "remove" mixintype.
 * "Ore", "Metal Bars", "Consumables" and "Animal Feed" filters are now detailled categories.